SciChart.js JavaScript 2D Charts API > 2D Chart Types > DataSeries (Data Updates) API > DataSeries Resampling

 For correct resampling, the data distribution matters.
 For example.
 SciChart.js uses different drawing algorithms if the data is evenly spaced in X vs not evenly spaced, for unsorted vs. sorted data and for when the yValues contain NaN (not a number) or not.
 All this is to balance optimal performance while maintaining visual accuracy.

-Unless specified, SciChart.js will calculate:
+By default, SciChart.js will calculate:

-• If your data is sorted in the X-direction or not
+• If your data is sorted in the X-direction or not (aka a Time-series)

 • If your data is uniformly spaced in the X-direction or not